toadjaune/terraform-remote-mv/README.md

 Or, if unlike me, you use terraform directly (not trough an external tool such as terragrunt), you might want to give a try to https://github.com/minamijoyo/tflock.
 That's still going to depend on your state storage backend.

-Either way, make sure you understand the implications before using this script, or you might lose data.
+Either way, make sure you understand the implications of the lack of locking before using this script, or you might lose data.